 When adding a new folder you can choose if you would like to save your texts as Markdown or as Ulysses files.
 Find out more about the differences between the file formats below.

-On iPhone and iPad, open Ulysses’ settings by tapping the gear icon in the library.
-Tap “Library” and toggle External Folders.
-Now you’ve got two options.
+On iPhone and iPad, tap the + icon in the library.
+Now you’ve got two options — “Add Dropbox…” and “Add Location…”.

 If you tap “Add from Dropbox…”, you will be able to link your Dropbox account (keep your login details at hand!) and browse for the folders you wish to add.
 If you want to use Dropbox as an alternative to iCloud to sync between Mac and iOS devices, make sure to have a look at our Dropbox tutorial.

-“Add from Other Locations…” will let you add folders from other providers that support folder sharing from Apple’s Files app, e.g., iCloud Drive, Working Copy, or Secure ShellFish.
+“Add Location…” will let you add folders from other providers that support folder sharing from Apple’s Files app, e.g., iCloud Drive, Working Copy, or Secure ShellFish.

 Please note that embedding external folders is a system feature, which each cloud service needs to explicitly support.
 If you can’t access folders stored with a certain provider here, it is because that particular provider does not yet support these features on iOS.